MISP/misp-rfc/sightingdb-format/raw.md

 _config: Configuration

-_all: All the Attributes in one place, used to retrieve the 'manifold' property.
+_all: All the Attributes in one place, used to retrieve the 'consensus' property.

 The Attribute Key MUST always be the last part of the Namespace.